ucb-ee290c/fa18-gps/doc/Ranging.md

 The various computation functions are spread amongst various files, but the overarching algorithm is contained within `main.c`.

 ## Extract hardware parameters
-The hardware parameters will be described later, but they are effectively the data encoded in satellite transmissions necessary to compute the satellite locations.
+The hardware parameters are the data encoded in satellite transmissions necessary to compute the satellite locations.
-The parameter extraction is done via a direct read from memory mapped registers.
+The parameter extraction is done via a direct read from memory mapped registers, which interface directly with hardware.
 The mapping was decided on prior to software implementation, and is summarized in `regmap.h`

 Relevant files:

 * `params.h`
 * `regmap.h`
 * `ranging.c` - `extract_params(int sat_offset, struct rcv_params *params)`